-There is nothing worse than parking the boat in the garage, only to realize a few days later that an unbearable stench is emitting from the livewell or aeration tank.
+There is nothing worse than parking the boat in the garage, only to realize a few days later that an unbearable stench is emitting from your livewell or aeration tank.

-Don’t worry, it happens to everyone.
-Whether you forgot to flush it out, or left some stinky bait inside… in this article I’ll tell you the safest way to get that fish smell out of a Livewell.
+Whether you forgot to flush it out or left some stinky bait inside, today I’m going to tell you the safest way to get fish smell out of a livewell.

 How To Get Rid Of Fishy Livewell Smell Safely

-The safest way to get fish smell out of a livewell is to use a non-toxic and natural deodorizer like White Vinegar.
+The safest way to get the fish smell out of a livewell is to use a non-toxic and natural deodorizer like white vinegar.
 First, clean your livewell with fresh water and soap.
 After flushing out the system, plug your livewell drain and fill the internal hoses and pipes with white vinegar.
 Let this sit and soak for 1 hour, then flush again with fresh water.

 A livewell is a great asset, (especially in bass boats for tournament anglers!)
 It can be used to hold live bait or to keep your catch alive and fresh.

 If you don’t take care of your livewell however, the smell can become a real problem and actually harm the fish you put inside of it.